A lot has changed in the last decade.

 We are no longer restricted to trying to control symptoms with low histamine probiotics and ever-decreasing elimination diets, many of which cut out the very things we need for gut health.

-We are no longer focused on fermented foods or high-dose single or multi-strain probiotics for gut health, which may actually make things worse.
+We are no longer focused on fermented foods or high-dose single or multi-strain probiotics for gut health, which may worsen things.

-Instead, we are now able to focus on restoring the health of our gut function.
+Instead, we can now focus on restoring our gut function's health.

 Having now tested and worked with hundreds of people, MegaSporeBiotic™ is the next-generation probiotic that works to rebalance the microbiome.